euwbah/musescore-xen-tuner/README.md

 If you do this, you can declare a tuning system by entering the `.txt` file path (without the .txt) into Staff/System Text, and it will reference the tuning system as written in the `.txt` file.

 > E.g. to refer to the 5-limit HEJI tuning config in `tunings/heji/5 limit.txt`, simply write `heji/5 limit` in the Staff/System Text.

+> 🔴 **Beware:** if you find a tuning file with the same name, but with the file extension being `.json` instead of `.txt`, this means that the tuning configuration is [pre-computed.
+Read more about it in this section](#1-pre-compute-the-tuning-config).
+>
+> The plugin will opt to look for pre-computed `.json` tuning configurations first, so **changing the `.txt` file will not affect the tuning config**.
+Instead, you will need to use this web tool: https://euwbah.github.io/musescore-xen-tuner/ to generate a new `.json` file to replace the old one.

 Now lets dive into how we can create our own tuning/notation systems.